 Using this method, we can reconfigure Group Policy settings to force Windows to download repair content and optional features directly from Windows Update.
 Here is how you can perform this simple but very effective solution for Windows update error 0x800F081F.
 Group Policy Feature is not added in the Windows home version, so you have to enable the Group Policy Editor on Windows 10/11 Home Single Language.

 - Press Windows key + R combination and type

 - Local Group Policy Editor should be prompted.
 On the left panel, navigate to Administrative Templates > System.

 - On the right panel, scroll down the list until you find Specify settings for Optional Content Installation.

-- Double click on it, make sure to select Enabled and check the Download repair content and optional features directly from Windows Update instead of Windows Server Update Services (WSUS) option.
+- Double-click on it, make sure to select Enabled, and check the Download repair content and optional features directly from Windows Update instead of the Windows Server Update Services (WSUS) option.

 - After performing these steps, click Apply and OK to save the changes.

-- Again Open Run Command Box and Type gpupdate and hit Enter.
+- Again Open the Run Command Box Type gpupdate and hit Enter.